 As we fight gender-based violence at home and at work, we also need to tackle violence within the labour movement.
 Too many workers – especially women and workers who experience oppression – have been subjected to violence and harassment in union spaces.
-CUPE’s National Safe Union Spaces Working Group, which is made up of women members of the National Executive Board, is looking at ways to make CUPE union spaces safer and more welcoming for everyone.
-It is critical we all recognize our collective responsibility to eradicate gender-based violence and harassment in our union as well.
+Read the report of CUPE’s National Safe Union Spaces Working Group, about the progress we’ve made and the work ahead.

 On this day, and every day, we join those across the country demanding an end to gender-based violence everywhere that it occurs.